Tron0/AkladellWebsite/rules.md

 - **Resistance:** Targets have a chance to resist this effect by succeeding on a save.
 Neither spell has any effect on undead of any sort.

+# <span id=2nd-Level-Law-Spells> 2nd Level Law Spells </span>

+## Hold Person (W)

+**Range:** 180'

+**Duration**: 2 rounds/level

+**Casting Time:** 5 segments

+**AoE:** 20' cube

+Holds humans, demihumans or humanoids paralysed and in place if they fail a saving throw vs spells.
+It may be cast in two ways:

+- **Against an individual:** The target's saving throw is penalised by -2.

+- **Against a group:** 1d4 individuals in the group are targeted.

+## Silence 15' Radius (U)

+**Range:** 120'

+**Duration:** 12 Turns

+**Casting Time:** 5 segments

+**AoE:** 15' radius

+- **Silent Movement:**  The creature upon which the spell is cast, and all creatures within a 15' radius of the creature at the time of casting, are able to move without making any sound.

+- **Motion:** The area of silence moves with the creature the spell is cast upon.
+Any creature within the area that moves more than 15' away from the creature will begin to make sound as normal.

+- **Speech:** If any affected creature speaks, the spell is broken and ends immediately.

+**Casting Upon Objects:**

+- The spell may be cast upon an object, causing that object to create no sound.
+For example, it may be cast upon a door, so that it may be bashed down without noise.

 # <span id=Sources> Sources </span>

 [<u>Swords & Wizardry</u>](https://www.drivethrurpg.com/product/438315/Swords--Wizardry-Complete-Rulebook-Revised?src=hottest_filtered&filters=0_0_45583_0_0)